 WILLIAMS-FANTASIA ON WELSH NURSERY TUNES ETC.-GROVES- EMI ASD 3006*

 *Excellent recording, with natural body, large image size and clean crescendos.
 It is not as immediate and "alive" as the finest records from EMI.
 Modern, though light and accessible music.
 Rare and on TAS list.

-In the remainder of 2016, I will attempt to finish an unprecedented cable survey, plus make a serious effort to improve the Coincident Pure Reference Extreme speakers.
-I may even have an opportunity to audition two highly interesting amplification electronics, which have a "best value" reputation.
+In 2017, I will attempt to finish an unprecedented cable survey, plus make a serious effort to improve the Coincident Pure Reference Extreme speakers.
+I also have an opportunity to audition some highly interesting electronics, three of which may even be "the first of their kind".

 The Audio Critic (The "Bible" of "Audio Objectivists".
 The editor has now retired, so back issues only.)
 NEW 07/16

 The Best Turntable (Budget models and despite the title, this website is for turntable beginners only.)
 NEW 09/16

 This is an AC Regenerator that also includes internal batteries.
 It has an option for added external batteries that can even be swapped while in use.
 It is in excellent working and cosmetic condition.
 This model has a capacity of 1050 watts.
 The internal batteries last 7 minutes at full power and 18 minutes at half power (575 watts).
 It has been cleaned internally (see picture), unlike the "refurbished" models I've seen.

 This commercial/industrial unit has been modified for home audio use by switching the rear fan to a Nexus (see picture), which is famous for being quiet.
 The stock fan was so noisy it could be heard more than 50 feet away, which I found impossible to live with.